 Download the templates

-Usama is a lucky man, not only does his partner help make his timetables, bring him cups of coffee and pick up extra chores, she supports and pushes him to reach his goal.
+Usama is a lucky man – not only does his partner help make his timetables, bring him cups of coffee and pick up extra chores, she supports and pushes him to reach his goal.
 Other important members of his support team are his mother and sister.
-Though they are still back in Pakistan, by sharing his current subject and assessment due dates, they can check in and keep him on track.
-Having a support network; a group of friends and family is critical for helping you stay motivated.
+Though they are back in Pakistan, by sharing his current subject and assessment due dates, they check in and keep him on track.
+Having a support network – a group of friends and family – is critical for helping you stay motivated.

-“I book her every 4-5 days … one of the best teachers in my whole life”
+“I book her every four to five days … one of the best teachers in my whole life.”

 Holding himself accountable

-Despite having a great support network, clear goals, and organised timetables, completing the course still rests on him doing the work.
-If he books a roleplay with his coach, he sticks to it, even if that means doing it in the car on his lunch break.
-His schedule stays fixed, everything else moves around it.
+Despite having a great support network, clear goals and organised timetables, completing the course still rests on him doing the work.
+If he books a roleplay with his coach, he sticks to it – even if that means doing it in the car on his lunch break.
+His schedule stays fixed and everything else moves around it.
 He makes it a point to hold himself accountable instead of relying on others to keep him honest.

-Usama is currently on track to be the first graduate of our Diploma of Work Health & Safety (BSB51319), completing it at a record pace.
+Usama has successfully finished his Diploma of Work Health & Safety (BSB51319), completing it at a record pace.
 His learning journey is perfectly encapsulated in his favourite quote: